TariqGon/TariqGon.github.io/_posts/2018-03-14- R - A_Simple_Clustering_Task_Using_K-Means_Clustering.md

 ![png](/images/KMeansClustering/output_13_0.png)

 From the previous plots, it seems that the data can be grouped into, minimum, two clusters.
-One cluster will definitly be easy for K-means to determine, while others might get tricky to define.
+One cluster will definitely be easy for K-means to determine, while others might get tricky to define.

 The K-means clustering algorithm randomly assigns each observation to a cluster, and finds the centroid of each cluster.